Huna, Caithness: History

 Huna is likely to have been an important sheltered port from Norse times and it has been suggested that it equates to Hofn, the burial place in 980 of Hlodvar Thorfinnsson, the Norse Jarl of Orkney.
 In The Place-Names of Canisbay, Caithness, Huna is described as:

 A crofting township two miles west from John o' Groat's, situated at the foot of the Mool Hill.
 Bordered on the west side by the burn of Huna, and on the east side by the Ness of Huna, a small crest–like peninsula which terminates in a beach.
 On Huna links are the remains of a Picts' village and several burial cairns.
 It is supposed to be the burial place of earl Hlǫðver, who, the saga states, was buried at Hǫfn in Katanes, about 975.
 The haven of Huna is a sandy beach.
 O.N. hǫfn > ham in Orkney and Shetland, and there is a Ham in Dunnet adjoining an earth-house.
 Myrkkol, now Murkle, where Hlǫðver’s brother, earl Arnfinnr, lived, is much nearer Ham than Huna.
 In Caithness charter, 1574, Hwnaye; 1777 Houna.
 Cf. Huney in Shetland, O.N.
 Húna-ey, the island of a man Húni.
 O.N. *Húna-á, the burn of Húni.
 Cosmo Innes in Orig.
 Par.
 Scot. suggested, "Huna appears to be the Hofn where earl Hlodver was buried" — a suggestion which apparently arose from an impossible derivation.

 John o' Groat (Jan de Grot) ran a ferry from Huna to Orkney c.
 1500 and a mail service between Huna and South Ronaldsay began in 1819.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Duncansby and Huna in the years before the First World War.